Namaneo/Junie/README.md

 ## Libraries

-- All of this could only be possible thanks to [libmatoya](https://github.com/matoya/libmatoya).
+- The main framework used here is [libmatoya](https://github.com/matoya/libmatoya).
 - The [zlib](https://github.com/madler/zlib) library is required for some cores.
-- Thumbnails are retrieved from [libretro-thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails)
+- Thumbnails are retrieved from [libretro-thumbnails](https://thumbnails.libretro.com/)
-- And of course, modules and headers from [libretro-common](https://github.com/libretro/libretro-common).
+- Modules and headers from [libretro-common](https://github.com/libretro/libretro-common).

 ## Cores